 We are currently working on revitalizing the Deer Run trail by rerouting portions to create a sustainable natural surface tread.
 This includes up to 2 miles of new multi-use singletrack and will begin construction in March 2019 and will continue until the Deer Run trail is complete.

 Once complete, our focus would shift to the Melrose Connector, if approved, otherwise we have maintenance projects planned for Dogwood Trail and other trail segments.
 There's interest from the county to revitale the Mustang trail to prevent erosion and create a long-lasting sustainable trail.
 The trail steward's preference would be to gain northern multi-use access from Melrose Road to connect our region's parks and amenities by way of a new "connector" that would tie in to the Green Rock trail near the bottom of the large drainage below Melrose Road.

 Cliff Cave is expanding its natural surface trail network.
-A proposal has been submitted to connect the East and Westside trails.
-More information in the near future.
+A proposal has been submitted to connect the East and Westside trails and approved.
+Construction has begun on the connector trail.
+Anticipated completion in Spring of 2021.